EXTREMOPHILARUM/marauders-money/README.md

 ## GitHub Actions Release

-The project includes a GitHub Actions workflow that automatically builds and releases the app when you push a new version tag.
+The project includes a GitHub Actions workflow that can be manually triggered to create a release.
 Here's how to set it up:

 1. Encode your keystore for GitHub secrets:
    ```bash